How do I confirm my tour?

 Yes.
 The information on the online reservation system is real-time.
 However, when a tour is showing as full that refers to our vehicle being at capacity for the driving portion of the tour.

-The Visitors Center has a detailed standby policy that is utilitzed in the event of our vehicle being at capacity.
-As soon as visitors arrive at the Visitors Center, we can put their names on a standby list.
-If visitors with reservations cancel, do not show, or bring less people than originally planned, we will start at the top of the standby list and add as many people as we can.
-If we are unable to accommodate all stand-bys on the driving portion of the tour, we will provide the information that will be missed and encourage visitors to join the walking tour.
+The Visitors Center has a detailed walk-in policy that is utilitzed in the event of our vehicle being at capacity.
+As soon as visitors arrive at the Visitors Center, we can put their names on a walk-in list.
+If visitors with reservations cancel, do not show, or bring less people than originally planned, we will start at the top of the walk-in list and add as many people as we can.
+If we are unable to accommodate all walk-ins on the driving portion of the tour, we will provide the information that will be missed and encourage visitors to join the walking tour.
 Directions and parking information will also be provided so that visitors may join us on North Campus for the walking section.

 What is included on the tour?